Continuing Education Activity

 D-lysergic acid diethylamide, or LSD, is a compound of the lysergamide class known for its powerful psychedelic effects on humans.
 Although first synthesized in 1938 by Albert Hofmann in an attempt to create a central nervous system stimulant, it was not until 1943 when Hofmann discovered the molecule’s subjective effects on the human body after accidental absorption through the skin.
 Only a few days later, on the 19 of April 1943, reports suggest Hofmann ingested around 250 micrograms of the drug, marking the very first intentional “LSD trip.”
 While Hofmann, and countless others afterward, who report ingesting the drug at various dosages, indicate a wide variety of effects, a common denominator of sorts is the absolute profundity of the experience that the drug seems to elicit in users.

 Alexander Shulgin, in his work, “Tryptamines I Have Known and Loved (TiHKAL),” detailed the synthesis of LSD from lysergic acid (interestingly classified itself as a schedule III controlled substance).
 He describes LSD as “a fragile molecule…free from air and light exposure; it is stable indefinitely.”
 Shulgin goes on to detail three groups of LSD analogs that have been synthesized; the first group kept the diethylamide group unchanged, with alterations made in the pyrrole ring, and included ALD-52, MLD-41, BOL-148, 1-hydroxymethyl-LSD, 1-dimethyl aminomethyl-LSD, 2-iodo-LSD.
-The other group of analogs had both 1-substituents, and amide alkyl group variations, and included LAE-32, ergonovine, methergine, DAM-57, LSM-775, and others.
+The other group of analogs had both 1-substituents and amide alkyl group variations and included LAE-32, ergonovine, methergine, DAM-57, LSM-775, and others.
 The third group included LSD analogs that had structural modifications at the 6-position in the “D-ring” and were labeled as constituents of the “LAD series.”
-ETH-LAD, AL-LAD, and PRO-LAD were considered significant, according to Shulgin, and earned separate entries in his book.
+According to Shulgin, ETH-LAD, AL-LAD, and PRO-LAD were considered significant and earned separate entries in his book.

 A study published in 2016 by De Gregorio et al. analyzed the therapeutic potential of novel antipsychotics through the model of LSD-induced psychosis.
 Their paper includes a summary of experiments performed throughout the years that highlighted the interactions of LSD with serotonergic, dopaminergic, glutamatergic, and trace amine-associated receptor (TAAR) systems.
 The summary shows that LSD is not only active at the 5-HT1A, 5-HT2A, and 5-HT2C serotonergic receptors and serotonin transporter (SERT), but also active at the D1, D2, D4 dopaminergic receptors, the NMDA, mGlu2/mGlu3 glutamatergic receptors, and the TAAR1 receptor.

 LSD is most commonly ingested orally in the form of blotter, perforated sheets of paper often decorated with abstract artwork that can subdivide into smaller pieces with the substance uniformly laid across the sheet.
+It is also distributed as small pills (microdot) and as a solution.
 LSD has a bioavailability of 71%, a threshold dose of 15 micrograms, and a duration of action of 8 to 12 hours, with residual effects sometimes lasting anywhere from 12 to 48 hours.
 It is often known as a “club drug,” but many users report preferring to ingest the drug in a highly controlled, comfortable setting, such as within a home.

 History and Physical